christianalfoni/impact/docs/01_tutorial.md

 ## Level 3: Scoped state management with signals

 In extremely complex web applications you might have multiple pages and features that has some shared state across those pages/features and some state scoped to the page/feature.
 Instead of providing a single global context you target the specific pages/features with their own state management contexts.
-With signals you have complete control of the granularity of observation.
+With signals you have complete control of the granularity of observation and you can dynamically create signals as well.

 ```tsx
 import { context, signal, cleanup } from 'impact-app'